You should read this important document carefully when considering buying financial products.

 Client classification

 Each client with whom the firm does business is categorised to help us identify the level of regulatory protection available.
-It is our intention to categorise you as a retail client from the outset as this offers the highest level of regulatory protection for you.
+We shall categorise you as a retail client from the outset as this offers you the highest level of regulatory protection.
 Under certain conditions your circumstances might require us to offer you Professional Client status.
 In this case you will lose certain protections under the Financial Services and Markets Act 2000 enforced by the FCA.
-This means, that amongst other things, we will not have to adhere to all of the rules as set out by the regulator in respect of financial promotions and we will not have to ensure that you understand all the risks associated with the transactions and services we provide.
+This means we will not need to adhere to all of the rules as set out by the regulator in respect of financial promotions and we will not have to ensure that you understand all the risks associated with the transactions and services we provide.

 Communications

 We will communicate with you in English, both verbally and in writing.
-We may also meet with you face to face, communicate verbally with you by telephone or emailing, but not social media.
-We request that clients give us instructions in writing to avoid all doubt or possible disputes.
+We will also meet with you face to face or on zoom, communicate verbally with you by phone or email, but not via social media.
+We take all instructions in writing to avoid all doubt or possible disputes.
 Therefore, any verbal instruction you make should be confirmed in writing thereafter.

 General standards